tilburgsciencehub/website/content/topics/Collaborate-share/Project-management/big-team-science/linux-permission.md

 authorlink: "https://tilburgsciencehub.com/contributors/krzysztofwiesniakowski/"

 ---
-# Changing File Permissions in Linux
+## Changing File Permissions in Linux

-When working in a Linux environment, it's common to encounter situations where you need to change file permissions.
+When working in a Linux environment, it is common to encounter situations where you need to change file permissions.
 This guide will help you understand how to modify file permissions using the `chmod` command.

-### Understanding File Permissions
+## Understanding File Permissions

 Linux file permissions are broken down into three types: